samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 #### Gehenna Adventures

 Gehenna is the plane of suspicion and greed, with no space for mercy or compassion.
 Adventures on this plane might be an opportunity to explore themes of betrayal, examining how characters behave when tensions run high and they can trust no one—perhaps not even each other.
-(See “[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#GehennanCruelty)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for one way this atmosphere can manifest.)
+(See "[Environmental Effects](/sources/dnd/dmg-2024/dms-toolbox#GehennanCruelty)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for one way this atmosphere can manifest.)
 Characters might encounter people in need who turn out to be yugoloths in disguise, pitting the characters’ growing suspicion against their empathy and compassion.

 Characters might make their way to the Teardrop Palace on Khalas to purchase something they can’t find elsewhere, probably at a terrifying cost.
 This bustling market, crowded with Fiends and occasional mortal visitors, offers all manner of forbidden and sinister goods for sale.
 Its name comes from its shape: the point is on the palace’s uphill side so it diverts the ever-present lava flow to either side of the structure.